The Most Dangerous Gambits in Blitz Games

 Open f-file for rook attacks.

-Vulnerability of Black’s king if not carefully defended.
+Weakness of Black’s king if not carefully protected.

-Tricky move orders and sacrifices that require precise calculation.
+Unusual move orders and sacrifices that call for very precise calculation.

 Practical Blitz Tips